ministryofjustice/calculate-journey-variable-payments/README.md

 The following feature toggles/flags are in place for the application in the Helm config [here](helm_deploy):

+- FEATURE_FLAG_INCLUDE_RECONCILIATION_MOVES
-1. FEATURE_FLAG_INCLUDE_RECONCILIATION_MOVES this feature includes an extra tab on the spreadsheet for moves that have been categorised, as in they have a move type but may be missing some key information which excludes them from being priced e.g. date(s)
+  > Setting this to "true" includes an extra tab on the spreadsheet for moves that have been categorised but cannot be priced.
+This is because whilst they have a move type they are missing some key information which prevents them from being priced e.g. date(s).
+This would only be enabled (in prod) if we are trying to reconcile moves with the supplier, it is not used by the end users per se.

 ### Common gradle tasks
 To list project dependencies, run: